 - Intake processing for eligibility beyond 10 months

 - Child welfare involved newborn eligibility

 - o MAGI eligibility changes for 1/12th income rule and married filing jointly flags

 - Verifications for pregnant women

-- RSDI information in disability screens
+- o RSDI information in disability screens

 In addition to the specific items listed above, continued notice updates and termination accuracy will be addressed as broader Medicaid eligibility items.
 The notice updates are key for conveying accurate and timely information to system users.
-The notice items planned for FFY 2020 include and update to COR-ENR-07, suppression of DEA Copay BDNs, and 2019 tax year 2095b changes.
+The notice items planned for FFY 2020 include an update to "COR-ENR-07", suppression of DEA Copay Benefit Decision Notices (BDNs), and 2019 tax year 2095b changes.
 The termination items to be addressed during FFY 2020 include automation of the termination function when emergency Medicaid coverage has ended and adding functionality to capture the source of presumptive eligibility determinations for audit purposes.